syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/export-as-image.md

 ```

-> Ensure the provided document path and output image saved locations in your application level.
+N> Ensure the provided document path and output image saved locations in your application level.